surveysolutions/docs/content/interviewer/app/map-dashboard/index.md

 - location of the interview is off the current visible map.

-Interviewers should double-check with the regular dashboard to conclusively establish the presence and status of a certain interview.
+Interviewers should double-check with the regular dashboard to conclusively establish the presence and status of a certain interview or assignment.
 {{< /panel >}}

 Map dashboard explained